torstenboettjer/python_mcp/README.md

 ## Gradio

-Hugging Face is a resource for pre-trained LLMs.
+Gradio is a flexible UI layer for Python functions.
+It can be used as an interface to third-party API (e.g. OpenAI), LLM frameworks, custom-trained models or Hugging Face models.
+Hugging Face is a platform to publish and consume pre-trained LLMs.
 Gradio offers several ways to integrate with them:

-#### Using `gr.load()` for Hugging Face Inference Endpoints
+### Hugging Face Inference Endpoints

-This is the **easiest and often recommended way** if the model is available on the Hugging Face Hub and supports inference endpoints, not need to download the model locally.
+Using `gr.load()` is the **easiest and often recommended way** if the model is available on the Hugging Face Hub and supports inference endpoints, not need to download the model locally.

 ```python
 import gradio as gr